 Uptime determines whether a service is good or mediocre.

 In this regard, FastComet excels.
-Even though the company website doesn’t make any promises, the uptime my WordPress site enjoys is uninterrupted, 100% accessible, all-time live site.
+Even though the company website doesn’t make any promises, the uptime my WordPress site enjoys is mighty impressive.

 2. Very Good Speed